HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Supplying the $submit-attachment Operation Endpoint

 The Payer supplies the URL endpoint as a Task input parameter.
-The Provider System will use this information as the endpoint for the [`$submit-attachment`] Operation.
+The Provider System will use this information as the endpoint for the [`$submit-attachment`] operation.
 Note that the endpoint is not necessarily a FHIR RESTful server endpoint.

 <!-- If no url endpoint is supplied the attachments are provided either as references or contained Task resources and the requester needs to poll/subscribe to the Task to retrieve when done. -->